guardian/content-api-models/README.md

 * content-api-models-scala - Scrooge generated class files based on the Thrift definitions of the content api models found in the `content-api-models` dependency.

 * content-api-models-json - Json parsers and deserializers.
-Used internall by the content api to convert from Elasticsearch returned json to the Scrooge-generated Thrift classes.
-As a client you should never need to depend on this.
+Used internally by the content api and also by the `content-api-scala-client` to convert from Elasticsearch returned json to the Scrooge-generated Thrift classes.
+As a client you should never need to depend on this explicitly, although you may have a transitive dependency on it if using the `content-api-scala-client`.

 * content-api-models-macros - Scala macros to generate Circe `Decoder` instances for Scrooge-generated Thrift classes.
 As a client you will never need to depend on this as it is used internally by `content-api-models`.